-Would the Project: Would the Project: Potentially Would the Project: Significant Impact Impact Less-than- Significant Impact No Impact a) Physically divide an established community? b) Cause a significant environmental impact due to a conflict with any land use plan, policy, or regulation adopted for the purpose of avoiding or mitigating an environmental effect?
+Would the Project: Potentially Significant Impact Less than Significant with Mitigation Less-than- Significant Impact No Impact a) Physically divide an established community? b) Cause a significant environmental impact due to a conflict with any land use plan, policy, or regulation adopted for the purpose of avoiding or mitigating an environmental effect?